 There are few events that unite people quite like sporting events — especially international ones.
-For a few weeks during the Winter Games in Korea, nations will be united under a common language that can be understood anywhere in the world.
+During global sporting events like the FIFA World Cup, nations are united under a common language that can be understood anywhere in the world.

 Languages vary across cultures, countries, and communities, creating a beautiful mosaic of diversity.
 And yet, over time, sport has traversed different geographic and even cultural lines to become part of a universal language.

 When people get to participate in an international sporting event, it bridges all kinds of borders.
 No matter where a sport is played, the whole world recognizes when an athlete reaches incredible feats.
 And it is an athlete’s passionate pursuit of their sport — as the whole world watches — which unites us all.

 Overcoming cultural differences through sports